ArifahIlyana03/AppleDisease/README.md

 # AppleDisease
 Assalamualaikum.
 This dataset is used strictly for educational purposes only.
+The dataset is about apple tree disease throught leaves.
 It contains a collection of 7,771 images of apple fruits categorized into four classes: rust, rot, scab, and healthy.
-The purpose of this dataset is to identify the best suited for this classification task.
+The purpose of this dataset and projek is to identify the best suited model for this classification task.